-Our Perth Disability Services Management Team has two Directors, eight Co-ordinators and Safety Officer / Occupational Therapy Specialist.
+Our Perth Disability Services Management Team has two Directors, 8 Co-ordinators’, a Safety Officer and an accounts Team.

 All of our direct care staff are recruited and selected to match the individuals they are working with.
 This creates the best environment for support and quality care.
 We have retained a very high proportion of our staff over the years and this has been great for consistency of support and building relationships.
 See HERE for additional employment information on a Perth disability services role.